chaitranabcd/chaitran/README.md

 # chaitran
-this is my first git Repository
+this is my first git Repository. author - chaitran